George Bax Holmes: Fossil collecting

 Bax Holmes is perhaps best known for his discovery of the Great Horsham Iguanodon, a plant eating dinosaur, in building works on the future site of the Royal & Sun Alliance (now RSA) headquarters.
-In 1840 a stone was uncovered while building the Chapel of Ease, later to become St Marks Church.
+In 1840 a stone was uncovered while building the Chapel of Ease, later to become St Mark's Church.
 Bax Holmes identified them as fossilised iguanodon bones, the largest found since the name was coined by Gideon Mantell of Lewes some 15 years earlier.
 The bones were used by Benjamin Waterhouse Hawkins in 1854 when creating the dinosaur models for Sydenham Park.

 A record of Bax Holmes' work is preserved in the form of 34 letters to fellow fossil expert Richard Owen, with whom Bax Holmes was in correspondence throughout his life.
 These letters are held in the Owen Correspondence collection at the Natural History Museum.

 Legacy

 George Bax Holmes died on 31 March 1887 and is buried at the Horsham Friends Meeting House.
 Today his gravestone is in use as a paving slab and can be seen at the start of the path to the left of the central entrance.
 His death is noted in the Quaker's Annual Monitor and the Horsham Advertiser, dated 2 April 1887, published an obituary.

 After Bax Holmes died his daughter sold his collection of 767 (some say 764) fossils to the Corporation of Brighton for £55 and they later went on display at the Booth Museum of Natural History.
 Until recently they lay in store there until being returned to Horsham Museum for a long term display.
 It is believed that Bax Holmes lived in the Causeway next door to the current museum and the bones have almost come home.